dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 ## General rules

-Follow these general rules to avoid/fix notGCed and notDisosed leaks:
+Follow the rules to avoid/fix notGCed and notDisosed leaks:

 1. **Ownership**.
 Every disposable object should have clear owner that manages its lifecycle.
 2. **Disposal**.
 The owner should dispose the disposable.
 3. **Release**.
 The owner should release all links to the disposed object (unless disposal happens in owner's `dispose`, because in this case links to the owner should be released and thus enable garbage collection).
 4. **Weak referencing**.
-Not owners should either store WeakReference for the object, or make sure to release the references becore owner disposed the objec.
+Non-owners should either link the object with WeakReference, or make sure to release the references becore the owner disposed the object.

 ## Known simple cases